chiroptical/snail/README.md

 ## Why?

-My colleagues and I are going to start working through [Types and Progamming Languages][tapl].
+My colleagues and I are going to start working through [Types and Programming Languages][tapl].
 In the book you implement languages of varying feature sets.
 The book implements these languages in OCaml, however I had this Lisp parser essentially ready for awhile.
 There are a handful of "Write you a Scheme